 Other Personal Items

-iPad Pro (latest generation) with Apple Pencil and keyboard, OR MacBook (less than 1 year old) and 6th Generation or newer iPad with Apple Pencil.
+Technology: iPad Pro (latest generation) with Apple Pencil and keyboard, OR MacBook (less than 1 year old) and 6th Generation or newer iPad with Apple Pencil.
+Apple Care and a tough protective case (eg Otterbox Defender series) are highly recommended.
+Ear buds (preferred) or noise cancelling folding headphones are also required.
+A film or digital camera is optional.

-Equestrian Uniform - cost varies widely especially depending on helmet and boots, 1 day a week students can wear their breeches, shirt, tall boots, and riding jacket as their uniform.
+Equestrian Uniform - The cost varies widely especially depending on helmet, safety vest, and boots chosen.
+The uniform includes black breeches, tall black riding boots, black rubber boots (liner optional), helmet, purple crop/whip, gloves and winter mittens, safety vest, white riding shirt, black topped riding socks, and black riding jacket.
+One day a week students can wear their breeches, shirt, tall boots, and riding jacket as their uniform.

-Long underwear, non-cotton underwear and non-cotton sports bras, wool socks, footwear, black leggings,
+Sports underwear, base layer & socks: non-cotton* underwear and non-cotton* sports bras, wool socks, shoes and boots, black leggings,